Certificate of Loss Bill [HL]

 Description

-The Certificate of Loss Bill mandates the issuance of a "certificate of loss" to mothers who have experienced a miscarriage or stillbirth, provided that a medical professional confirms the pregnancy and loss.
-The certificate will include the age of the child (if known), the parents' names, and the date of the miscarriage or stillbirth.
-Additional information, as specified by the Secretary of State, may also be included.
-A publicly accessible database will store these certificates and relevant details, such as the cause of loss (if known).
-The Secretary of State will designate a body to act as the registrar for this process and Parliamentary approval is needed for any regulations implemented under this act.
+The Certificate of Loss Bill mandates the issuance of a certificate to mothers following a miscarriage or stillbirth if the child is not registered under the Births and Deaths Registration Act 1953.
+This requires confirmation from a medical professional.
+The certificate will include details such as the child's estimated age (if available), the parents' names, and the date of the miscarriage or stillbirth.
+Additional information may be specified by the Secretary of State through regulations.
+A publicly accessible database will be created to store these certificates, also recording the cause of loss where known.
+The Secretary of State will also designate a body to act as the registrar.
+All regulations must be approved by both Houses of Parliament.

-• Creates a national database to archive certificates and related information.
+- Creates a national database for archiving certificates and relevant information.

 Government Spending